 Unfortunately, many of you also face the problem of insufficient network coverage in this region, especially in the small rural areas of Page.
 We have done our little research and we now know why this happens.

-The remote area of Page has sufficient T-Mobile coverage (and Lyca Mobile coverage as well since this virtual operator uses T-Mobile) but same can’t be said for H2O.
+The remote area of Page has sufficient T-Mobile coverage (including Lyca Mobile & Simple Mobile coverage as well since these virtuals carriers use T-Mobile network) but same can’t be said for H2O.
 H2O is an AT&T Mobile Virtual Network Operator (MVNO) that connects with AT&T antennas only.